Resume screening: how to pass?

 It must impress them – so use action words and quantify the content i.e. x number of years’ experience, technologies you are proficient in, how many projects you’ve delivered and the specific experience you have that proves you can do the job they are advertising.

-For example, if the title of the job being advertised is ‘Structural Engineer’, the title of your profile statement should be ‘Experienced Structural Engineer – overview’.
+For example, if the title of the job being advertised is ‘Structural Engineer’, the title of your profile statement should be ‘Experienced Structural Engineer – an overview’.

 What skills do you have that their client wants?